Members of the Board of Directors

 - reviews the strategies and the policies on the taking, management and monitoring of risks as well as the conclusions of the internal assessment of risks and solvency (ORSA – Own Risk and Solvency Assessment – report);

-- approves non-audit services and recommends the Group’s Statutory Auditors for appointment to the Shareholders’ Meeting.
+- proposes Statutory Auditors for appointment to the Shareholders’ Meeting and approves non-audit services.

-The Board of Directors is also required to approve certain types of material transactions including sales or acquisitions over €500 million; significant financing operations or other material transactions.
+The Board of Directors also reserves the approval of certain material transactions to itself in its Terms of Reference, including sales or acquisitions (over €500 million), significant financing operations and other material transactions outside the strategy announced by the Company.

-On June 27, 2018, the Board of Directors was comprised of sixteen members: eight women and eight men.
+On April 24, 2019, the Board of Directors was comprised of fifteen members: eight women and seven men.
 Seven directors were citizens of countries other than France.

 In accordance with French law, one member of the Board of Directors is the employee shareholders' representative who is appointed by Shareholders every four years from a list of candidates selected by the Group's employee Shareholders, following an internal selection process.
 In addition, two directors representing the employees sit on the Board of Directors.